HexagramAI/tutorials/README.md

 * **When** is the course: will update in the issue page and in wechat channel.
 * **Teach**: If any one interested in teaching, please contact me through creating issue, will add you as a collaborator.

+# Courses: please vote for your interested courses

 ## Pending courses:
 --------
 #### Learning series: